 The University provides many safety-related services, including a network of 107 emergency “blue-light” phones in the University’s parking garages, across the main Reno campus and in the Redfield Campus parking lot.
 Each phone allows quick access to “911” emergency assistance with the push of a button.

 Campus Escort Service provides safe transportation by van to any location on or within a two-mile radius of the main campus.
 The service provides rides 5 - 10 p.m., Monday through Friday.
-Rides can be requested by calling (775) 742-6808 or online at ASUN Campus Escort Ride Request.
+Rides can be requested by calling (775) 742-6808 or with the Nevada Campus Escort app on either Android or iOS.

 University Police Services offer cadet and reserve officer programs, providing escort services to fellow students walking to and from University buildings after dark.